| MR

 substance that springs to mind when considering electrical components.

+That is, until now.
 Until quite recently, plastics were considered insulators

 - substances, which are unable to conduct electricity.
 The discovery